What is Amazon AWS RDS SQL Server and What is it for?

 Simply launch a SQL Server Enterprise Edition instance in the AWS Management Console and select the License Included option.

-For more information about AWS RDS pricing, see this: https://aws.amazon.com/rds/sqlserver/pricing/
+For more information about AWS RDS pricing, see this: Amazon RDS for SQL Server Pricing.

 SQL Server High Availability

-SQL Server DB instances use SQL Server Mirroring to provides high availability and failover support for DB instances using multi-AZ deployments.
+SQL Server DB instances use SQL Server mirroring to provide high availability and failover support for DB instances using multi-AZ deployments.

-The primary DB instance is synchronously replicated across Availability Zones to a standby replica to provide data redundancy, eliminates I/O freezes, and minimize latency spikes during system backups.
+The primary DB instance is synchronously replicated across Availability Zones to a standby replica to provide data redundancy, eliminate I/O freezes, and minimize latency spikes during system backups.

 Running a DB instance with high availability can enhance availability during planned system maintenance and help protect your databases against DB instance failure and Availability Zone disruption.